 These are super easy, no-bake energy bites, will last for a week and you can even freeze them if you aren’t able to eat all of them within seven days (doubtful, really).
 And the best part is they’re super versatile as you can switch ingredients at your own taste.

 I personally dislike flaxseed.
-The large amount of fiber makes me gassy (too much information?) and I discourage you to use it as powder, since it is quite toxic to our bodies.
+The large amount of fiber makes me gassy (too much information?) and also I discourage you to use it as powder, since it is quite toxic to our bodies.
 If you must eat flaxseed, eat it whole.
 There are a number of ingredients you can use instead of flaxseed.
 Kelley, from Chef Savvy suggests wheat germ.
 Please try these with cranberry.
 Kelley recommends it, and the tartness of the cranberry tastes awesome with the sweetness of the chocolate and peanut butter mix.

 As Kelley, pointed out, these are loaded with protein, fiber and healthy fats.
 The best ingredients to keep you full for hours and to keep you away from undesirable nº 1 (processed snacks, not Harry Potter).